jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 foo();						// ReferenceError
 ```

 The `foo()` function is declared inside the `{ .. }` block, and as of ES6 is block-scoped there.
 So it's not available outside that block.
-But also note that it is "hoisted" within the block, as opposed to `let` declarations which suffer the TDZ error trap mentioned earlier.
+But also note that it is "hoisted" within the block, as opposed to `let` declarations, which suffer the TDZ error trap mentioned earlier.

 Block-scoping of function declarations could be a problem if you've ever written code like this before, and relied on the old legacy non-block-scoped behavior: